Fried hard-boiled eggs are buttery, crispy and delicious. They are wonderful as a snack, as a breakfast, or as a salad topping.

-Fried hard boiled eggs are surprisingly delicious.
+Fried hard-boiled eggs are surprisingly delicious.
 Or maybe it’s not so surprising after all.
-Take tasty hard boiled eggs and fry them in butter until browned and crispy.
+Take tasty hard-boiled eggs and cook them in butter until browned and crispy.
 Of course they’re yummy!

 I love hard-boiled eggs.
 I love them plain, with just a sprinkle of salt and pepper.
 And I love them topped with a variety of toppings – mayonnaise, mustard, sour cream, salsa, or hot sauce.
 Obviously, I love them deviled (who doesn’t?).